peter-sifuentez/SoccerFinder/README.md

 # SoccerFinder
-A website I created to find local soccer parks.
+A website I created to find local soccer parks using Adidas design frontend.